ABF Analytics and Metrics

 Spread to Benchmark

 In ABF, facility pricing is typically quoted as spread over a reference rate.
-For USD facilities, SOFR is standard.
+For USD facilities, SOFR is standard; for GBP facilities, SONIA.
 Spreads vary by asset class, credit quality, and structure type.

 ABF vs Public ABS Pricing